Project: Nokor Thom

 THE RESTORATION OF ANGKOR

 At the time that Champapura was seen gaining strength under the leadership of the new displaced Chola Dynasty, Angkor was dragged more and more into its own internal crisis.
 After coronation, Yasovarman II tried in vain to stabilize the country, but lost his life during the usurpation of Triphuvanaditya.
-After the usurper was himself put-down by the Champa King Jaya Indravarman, Angkor's crises appeared to wine down.
-During the ascension of Jaya Indravarman on the throne of Angkor, no inscriptions provided us with the information of his reign nor of the return of Jayavarman VII who had to wait 15 years to free Angkor and bring back order to the Cakravatin Empire.
-Some how he was freed from his captivity at Champapura to work on stabilizing Angkor.
+After the usurper was himself put-down by the Champa King Jaya Indravarman, Angkor' s crises appeared to wine down.
+During the ascension of Jaya Indravarman on the throne of Angkor, no inscriptions provided us with the information of his reign and most importantly of the return of Jayavarman VII who had to wait 15 years to free Angkor and bring back order to the Khmer Cakravatin Empire.

 The Reign of Jayavarman VII (1181-1220)

 The inscription of Say-Fong (in Laos) introduced Jayavarman VII as the son of Dharanindravarman II and the princess Judamani from Jayadityapura.
-Through his father, he was a second cousin of Suryavarman II and through his mother, who was daughter of Harshavarman III, he was a great grandson of Suryavarman I of the Sri Vijayan Dynasty.
+Through his father, he was a second cousin of Suryavarman II and through his mother who was a daughter of Harshavarman III, he was a great grandson of Suryavarman I of the Sri Vijayan Dynasty.
+We knew nothing about his childhood, under the reign of his father Dharanindravarman II who was apparently ascending the Angkorean throve after the mysterious death of king Suryavarman II.
+From the fact that he received the same title as the defunct king whose reign was cut short of king Suryavarman II's usurpation, we believes that he was actually his son whom the Angkorean court placed back to the Angkorean throne after the latter's death.
 He was born at the latest in 1125 and was married to the princess Jayarajadevi who had a great deal of influence over him.
-The inscription of Phimanaksas inscribed by his second queen Indradevi provides the rest of information about his early life before he was crowned (Inscriptions du Cambodge II: Grande stele du Phimanakas, George Coedes).
-The queen Indradevi was the elder sister of the late queen Jayarajadevi.
+The inscription of Phimanaksas that was inscribed by his second queen Indradevi who was no other than the elder sister of his first wife, provides the rest of information about his early life before he was crowned (Inscriptions du Cambodge II: Grande stele du Phimanakas, George Coedes).
 According to the inscription, Jayavarman VII left Cambodia to conduct a military expedition in Champa, at Vijaya (Binh-Dinh).
 During the campaign he learnt the death of his father and the accession of Yasovarman II.
 During the usurpation of the king Triphuvanaditya, he returned in great haste to safeguard the Angkorean throne, but it was too late.
 The Angkorean court was already under the control of the usurper and later was wrested away by the Champa King, Jaya Indravarman.
 An excerpt of the inscription of Crun Angkor Thom contains a summary of the late developments of recent reigns at Angkor.

 In the pass, after a battle of only one day, the king Dharnindravaman was stripped by Sri Suryavarman (II) of kingdom with no defense.
 The king Yacovarman who won Phuma Daitya, was stripped by the king Triphuvanaditya; and the latter, proud of his force, was at his turn stripped by the Cham king Jaya Indravarman.